Contact us USA/CA: 800-2682918

 March to June is the hottest and driest time in Chiang Mai.
 Tourists still visit Chiang Mai during this period; it's a good time to look for deals on hotels and flights.
 Even if the temperature during the day is high you can spend the afternoon in the pool and head out after sunset.

 Temperatures can rise up to 40°C and rain is rare.
 The main problem at this time of year is smoke and dust in the air from burning fields.
 Nights during the hot season don’t bring much relief either.
 Remember to rent a room with air conditioning if you are planning to stay during those months.

-It is very important to drink lots of water and bring bottles of water while you are travelling.
-Sunscreen, a hat and sun glasses are also important for you to bring as the weather can be very hot in the middle of the day.
-Cotton shirts, shorts and flip flops are the gear you might wear during this season.
+It is very important to drink lots of water and bring bottles of water while you are traveling.
+Sunscreen, a hat, and sunglasses are also important for you to bring as the weather can be very hot in the middle of the day.
+Cotton shirts, shorts, and flip flops are the gear you might wear during this season.